aws-samples/aws-net-guides/RuntimeSupport/dotnet6/Readme.md

 .NET 6 applications are supported.

-[Amazon DynamoDB Accelerator](https://aws.amazon.com/dynamodb/dax/) (DAX) is a fully managed, highly available, in-memory cache for DynamoDB that delivers up to a 10 times performance improvement�from milliseconds to microseconds�even at millions of requests per second.
+[Amazon DynamoDB Accelerator](https://aws.amazon.com/dynamodb/dax/) (DAX) is a fully managed, highly available, in-memory cache for DynamoDB that delivers up to a 10 times performance improvement-from milliseconds to microseconds-even at millions of requests per second.
 Compatibility testing for .NET 6 is underway for the [DAX .NET Client](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DAX.client.run-application-dotnet.html).

 ### Amazon Quantum Ledger Database (QLDB)